 Both Sapporo premium and Asahi Super Dry beer are fan favorites in Japan.
 Sapporo is a slightly darker beer than Asahi.
 It is also somewhat sweet compared to Asahi, which is known as a dry beer.
 Sapporo and Asahi are excellent, high-quality brews with unique flavor notes and tastes you’re sure to love.

 Asahi, Kirin, Suntory, and Sapporo are Japan’s four largest beer producers.
 However, Asahi is the biggest, with approximately 37% market share.
 Kirin followed this with a 34% market share, Suntory with a 16% market share, and Sapporo with an 11% market share.

 Is beer popular in Japan?

 Yes!
-Although many people think of sake as the traditional Japanese alcohol of choice, beer is very trendy in Japan.
+Although many people think of sake as the traditional Japanese alcohol of choice, beer is trendy in Japan.
 In reality, beer consumption is higher than sake consumption in the country.
-According to a survey, only a minority of Japanese respondents drank sake at least once per week.
+According to a survey, only a minority of Japanese respondents drank sake at least once weekly.
 Meanwhile, 40% of males and 19% of women drank beer one day per week.

 The Best Japanese Beers That Are Easy To Drink Any Time Of Year

-In Japan or anywhere else abroad, you’re guaranteed to find many premium Japanese beers and craft beers.
+You’re guaranteed to find many premium Japanese beers and craft beers in Japan or anywhere else abroad.

 While many of Japan’s premium beers are based on American or European-style brews, brands like Sapporo, Asahi, and Kirin continue to bring a Japanese touch to their brews.

-And while some of these mega-breweries have been around for more than a century, Japanese entrepreneurs and beer-fanatics alike continue to open new microbreweries every year.
+And while some of these mega-breweries have been around for more than a century, Japanese entrepreneurs and beer-fanatics continue to open new microbreweries yearly.

 Lastly, on a final parting note, no matter which type of Japanese beer you prefer, we ask that you please enjoy it responsibly!